AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/Report2/README.md

 ```

-At the end we have to delete memory using cudaFree function.
+At the end, we have to delete memory using cudaFree function.
 ```
   cudaFree(x);
   cudaFree(y);